 Our fellows help ensure that new connections and perspectives deepen and expand our community’s understanding of the challenges and opportunities society faces in a data-centric world.
 Please meet our current and past fellows here.

-We currently have an open call for two to three Faculty Fellows to join us starting September 1, 2020.
+We have two incoming Faculty Fellows—Meredith D. Clark and Shaka McGlotten— who will join us starting September 1, 2020, learn more about them here.
 We anticipate launching additional fellowship calls in 2020.
 If you are interested in receiving future Data & Society open fellowship calls for non-academic practitioners, please subscribe to our Newsletter for updates.

 More about Fellows at Data & Society